-- The financial product investment strategy shall comply with the reference benchmark business involvement and controversies exclusion criteria. - The financial product investment strategy shall have at least 90% of its investment strategy underlying securities covered by the ESG analysis based on the index provider methodology.

-- The financial product's investment universe of the investment strategy, as defined in the Prospectus, shall be reduced by a minimum of 20% due to exclusion of securities with low ESG score and/or sector exclusions and/or other extra-financial criteria. - The financial product investment strategy shall invest at least 15% of its assets in "sustainable investments" as defined in Article 2 (17) of SFDR.
+- The financial product shall comply with the reference benchmark business involvement and controversies exclusion criteria. - The financial product shall have at least 90% of its investment strategy underlying securities covered by the ESG analysis based on the index provider methodology. - The financial product aims to include the securities with the highest ESG ratings making up 25% of the market capitalization in each sector and region of the investment universe, as defined in the Prospectus. - The financial product shall have the weighted average carbon footprint of its investment strategy portfolio at least 50% lower than the weighted average carbon footprint of its investment universe. - The financial product investment strategy portfolio shall achieve an annual decarbonisation target of at least 7%. - The financial product shall invest 25% of its assets in "sustainable investments" as defined in Article 2 (17) of SFDR.
 Criteria to qualify an investment as "sustainable investment" are indicated in the above question "What are the objectives of the sustainable investments that the financial product partially intends to make and does the sustainable investments contribute to such objectives" and the quantitative and qualitative thresholds are mentioned in the main part of the Prospectus.

 There is no guarantee that extra-financial filter or criteria is applied at any moment.
-For instance, between two index reshuffles, if a company were deemed to not fulfil anymore an ESG criteria, it may be excluded only at the next reshuffle following the index provider rules.
+For instance, between two index reshuffles, if a company were deemed to not fulfil anymore an ESG criteria, it may be excluded only at the next reshuffle following the index provider rules..